CARSON PARKIN-FAIRLEY

 ABOUT

-I have always been drawn to acts of celebration - grand altars adorned with iconography, ceremonies of gratitude, and simple gatherings that bring people together.
-Celebration feels to me like one of the oldest forms of worship and one of the truest expressions of human connection.
+I have always been drawn to acts of celebration - grand altars adorned with iconography, ceremonies of gratitude, gatherings that unite people.
+Celebration, to me, is one of the oldest forms of worship and one of the truest expressions of human connection.
 All of my work reflects this devotion to joy, and reverence for shared experience - things I have always wanted to see more of in the world.
+I believe that what you focus on in life expands, and so I choose to expand the joy and connection that is present in my world.

-My practice luxuriates in the minutiae of human life - its intricacies, contradictions, and fleeting moments of beauty - and seeks to celebrate them all.
-I am fascinated by where we place our worship now that many no longer gather to believe in a unifying God.
+I’m fascinated by where we place our worship now that many no longer gather to believe in a unifying God.
 What, or who, do we hold sacred today?
 What is holy in a secular world?
 I am drawn to places where collective energy gathers: in place of saints, we elevate celebrities; in place of cathedrals, we build sports stadiums.
-My work reflects this phenomenon while proposing an alternative: that the sacred still exists, in the everyday gestures of kindness and care that connect us.
+My work reflects this, whilst proposing an alternative: that the sacred still exists in every human, and is present in the everyday gestures of kindness and care that connect us.

 Across painting, digital collage, sculpture, installation, and social practice, I explore our contemporary relationship to celebration, spirituality, and care.
-Through my ICONS project, I invite people to become the subjects of their own icons — joyful portraits that honour their stories, their worth and share their worlds.
-It asks, “Who gets to be celebrated?” and answers, “We all do.”
+Through my Icons project (most recently Icons of Margate & Cliftonville), I invited 49 local residents to become the subjects of their own icons - joyful mixed-media portraits that honour their stories, share their worlds, and focus on everything that makes them special.

-The ICONS project reimagines divinity as democratic and accessible - creating a living pantheon of neighbours, shopkeepers, and friends - embodying the belief that everyone is intrinsically special.
+The Icons Project reimagines divinity as democratic and accessible - embodying the belief that everyone is intrinsically special and worthy of celebration.

-This process of world-building — creating universes where ordinary people become extraordinary — underpins everything I do.
-Whether constructing an elaborate shrine, hosting a participatory ritual, or sitting in a park asking, How Can I Help You?, I am always building worlds that celebrate care, connection, and joy.
+Creating universes where ordinary people become extraordinary underpins everything I do.
+I like to build worlds that celebrate care, connection, and joy.

 I believe in art as service - accessible, intimate, and transformative.
 The worlds I construct are colourful, playful, and joyful.
 Entering them should not feel like stepping into a high art space, but into somewhere welcoming and universal, where colour and joy are the shared language.
 I want to create experiences that reveal the beauty of everyday life and invite people to see themselves - and each other - as worthy of celebration.